slerman12/Help-me/7-Ongoing.md

 > Was this six-month review [make-up, though also the review itself — but as it turns out, I attended the second six-month review —] mentioned at/between the time of my termination and October 31st?

-Since you bring up the PhD student handbook, here is a direct quote: "When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support” (Page 15).
+**Since you bring up the PhD student handbook**, here is a direct quote: "When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support” (Page 15).
 You must provide in writing that the make-up review was mentioned.

+Here is what I was able to find:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"I have conferred with members of your committee.
+They confirm that the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree.
+With regret, we will be terminating your student status and stipend as of the end of October." - October, 12th

+These judgements had no grounds, with no writing specifying how my research plan was inconsistent.
+Does "innocent until proven guilty," in determining an employee's termination, hold at the University of Rochester, noting that for much of my first 3 years my PhD funding was provided from clocking in through HRMS at the University of Rochester Medical Center, even serving under Chenliang for free?

-Since you bring up deadlines, I was notified of my stipend being cut prior to the six-month review make-up deadline on August 30th, as Chenliang, the entire committee, and you yourself can confirm.
+**Since you bring up deadlines**, I was notified of my stipend being cut prior to the six-month review make-up deadline on August 30th, as Chenliang, the entire committee, and you yourself have seen.

-Also, Michael, why does a six-month review have so much weight when I had to report to two labs every action I took every week for the last 3 years?
+Also, Michael, why does a six-month review make-up have so much weight when I had to report to two labs every action I took every week for the last 3 years?